Experience New Zealand Like a Boss!

 10. Go Black Water Rafting in Glowworm Caves

 Black Water Rafting is an epic option to explore the cave networks of Waitomo and the Paparoa National Park.
 Not only you will get to see the whimsical glowworms shine above you, but you will also be treated to an intense caving experience that you will remember for a very long time!
-Book your trip with The Legendary Black Water Rafting Co or Waitomo Adventures.
+Book your trip with The Legendary Black Water Rafting Co (more info on Viator and Tripadvisor) or Waitomo Adventures.

 [Update: Following a major eruption, tours on White Island have been suspended until further notice.]